ixaxaar/monoid.space/Types/equality.lagda.md

 open import Types.functions using (_on_; flip)
 ```

-There are different kinds equivalence relations and hence, equalities in type theory.
+As we previously mentioned, equality, in type theory, is itself a type.
+Hence the definiton of equality can be constructed for different types.
+There exists an equality by definiton as well.
+This results in two different kinds of equivalence relations and hence, kinds of equalities in type theory.

 ## Propositional Equality